steveklebanoff/hardhat-typescript-template/README.md

 ### Run Contract Tests and Generate Gas Usage Report

-In one terminal run `npx buidler node`
+In one terminal run `yarn buidler node`

 Then in another run `npm run test -- --network localhost`